Paul Léautaud: As others viewed him

 He was portrayed by painter Simon-Auguste in 1956.
 "Paul Léautaud (1872-1956), écrivain, dans sa maison de Fontenay-aux-Roses" is in the Musée Carnavalet, in Paris.

+Guillaume Apollinaire's famous poem "Le Chanson du mal-aimé," from Alcools (1913), is dedicated to Léautaud.

-According to Nancy Mitford in The Letters of Nancy Mitford and Evelyn Waugh (p.
-251), Leautaud was an eccentric literary critic and diarist who said he loved cats and dogs more than people, lived on nothing but potatoes and cheese for eight years, and never travelled further than Calais.
+According to Nancy Mitford in The Letters of Nancy Mitford and Evelyn Waugh (p.251), Leautaud was an eccentric literary critic and diarist who said he loved cats and dogs more than people, lived on nothing but potatoes and cheese for eight years, and never travelled further than Calais.

 Mavis Gallant profiled him in her Paris Notebooks:

 He was mean, slanderous, and cruel; he could also display generosity and great delicacy in his judgments.
 Even at his most caustic there was a simplicity, an absence of vanity, rare in a writer.
 He talked about death and love, authors and actors, Paris and poetry, without rambling, without moralizing, without a trace of bitterness for having fallen on hard times.
 He was sustained, without knowing it, by the French refusal to accept poverty as a sign of failure in an artist.
 Léautaud, at rock bottom, still had his credentials.
 His monumental diary "Journal Littéraire", which he kept for over 50 years, can without exaggeration be described as the greatest study of character ever written.

 He would not stand for any form of grandiloquence where writing was concerned, and words such as "inspiration" were shot down rapidly: "When I see my father dying and write about his death I am not inspired, I am describing."
 Asked why he had been at his dreadful father's deathbed at all, he said, "It was only curiosity.
 Cu-ri-o-si-té."